skanehira/docui/wiki.md

 ```

 # How to use
-Refer to the [keybinding](https://github.com/skanehira/docui#Keybindings) for panel operation.
+Refer to the [keybinding](https://github.com/skanehira/docui#Keybindings) for panel operations.
 I will explain the items of each panel here.

 ## pull image panel

 - Name
 Please enter the docker image name you want to pull.
 If you want to specify the version, please input as below.

 ```